oduonye1992/session-email-notifier-bot/README.md

-# info_bot
+# Session Notifier Bot
-A bot that collects information from a user, built for green-bot.
+A bot that emails a distribution list of the presence of a new customer session.